Approximating fixed size quantum correlations in polynomial time: Representation theory

-\begin{remark} While at the moment, the existence of primitive idempotents to each simple R-module follows from its minimal ideal structure, in the case of $R=\CSn$, we will later use bijections to Young tableaux to construct these effectively. \end{remark}
+\begin{remark} While at the moment, the existence of primitive idempotents for each simple $R$-module follows from its minimal ideal structure, in the case of $R=\CSn$, we will later use bijections to Young tableaux to construct them explicitly. \end{remark}

-Character theory allows us to formalize some aspect of the decomposition of $\CG$ as a $\CG$-module.
-Concretely, by Wedderburn's little theorem, the homogeneous components are the images of idempotents from $Z\lrbracket{\CG}$.
+Character theory allows us to formalize some aspects of the decomposition of $\CG$ as a $\CG$-module.
+Concretely, by the Wedderburn decomposition (\autoref{prop:wedderburn_little}), the homogeneous components are the images of idempotents from $Z\lrbracket{\CG}$.
 We can identify the space of class functions on $G$ with $Z(\CG)$ as vector spaces.
 The characters form a basis of the space of class functions on $G$.
 Thus, we can construct elements from $Z(\CG)$ via simple (irreducible) characters.
 The characters tell us how group elements need to be combined to yield idempotents as these must yield class functions when evaluated at group elements.
 Furthermore, each minimal central idempotent is determined by a simple character.

 \begin{proposition} Let $V^{(i)}$ be a simple $\CG$-module in $\CG$ and let $\chi^{(i)}$ denote the corresponding character.
 Then,